 Ingredients: 1 onion (chopped), 1 garlic clove (crushed) ½ tsp cumin powder, ¼ tsp coriander powder, ¼ tsp turmeric powder, ¼ tsp red chilli powder, 1 tomato (chopped), 400g tin chickpeas (drained and rinsed), 5cm/2in piece root ginger (grated).
 Yoghurt, and rice or pita to serve.

-Heat the oil in a deep pan/wok and fry the onions and garlic until the onions are brown.
+Heat the oil in a deep pan/wok and fry the onions and garlic until the onions are soft and a bit golden.

 Add the cumin, coriander, turmeric and red chilli powders and ¼ tsp of salt.
 Mix for a minute and add the tomato.
 Cook until the sauce thickens.

 Add 4 tbsp of water and stir.
 Stir in the chickpeas and mash a few for texture.
 Cover and simmer for 5 minutes.
-Add the ginger.
-Cook for one more minute and
+Add the ginger, and cook for one more minute.

 Serve with yoghurt, on rice or with pita.